Riningan/ControlledViewPager/README.md

 USAGE
 ---

-Using ControlledViewPager in your application.
+Using ExtendedViewPager in your application.
 Add dependencies in build.gradle of your module.

 ```groovy